Welcome to Grenzenlos Deutsch, an online, open education resource for introductory German!

 Gender and Pronouns

 Grenzenlos Deutsch strives to be particularly attentive to questions of gender in the German language.
 In a communicative approach to language teaching where a primary mode of language acquisition is having students talk about themselves and their classmates, students must have the language to describe themselves and their identities in all their diversity, including gender diversity.
 In GD you will see some things that you don’t usually find in traditional grammar guides, like the non-binary pronoun options xier and they.
 For decades, activists and language innovators have worked to undermine the rigid gender binary of the German language and offer alternatives like the Binnen-I, the gender gap and gender star (you can find an overview of these on this page of GD) or other creative formulations like those listed on https://geschicktgendern.de.
 We make use of these in GD and also introduce two options for non-binary pronouns: the English they as a singular German pronoun and xier, a pronoun developed by Illi Anna Heger as a German equivalent to the English singular they.
-While neither xier nor they have yet achieved widespread use in Germany, we believe they are the two most common options at present in Germany and have therefore included them.
+While neither xier nor they has yet achieved widespread use in Germany, we believe they are the two most common options at present in Germany and have therefore included them.
 We encourage you to adopt a syllabus statement about gender and pronouns (a sample is included below) and to work with your individual students to find pronoun options they are comfortable with.
 The Nonbinary Wiki lists many gender neutral pronoun options for German; with all these resources, we hope you and your students will find comfortable ways to address individual identities.
 The German language continues to evolve, and we will update GD to reflect the changing landscape and language of gender identity.
 If you are interested in more concrete strategies for teaching gender neutral language, two of our editorial board members have published on the topic: Steffen Kaupp in the Goethe Institut Magazin Sprache and Angineh Djavadghazaryans in Diversity and Decolonization in German Studies.

 Sample syllabus statement from the Department of German Studies at Grinnell College: